 Special-Travel-Documents

-• Laissez-passer -You don’t require a visa, if you are a holder of the Laissez-passer issued by the United Nations or one of its organizations
+• Laissez-passer -You don’t require a visa if you hold a Laissez-passer issued by the United Nations or one of its organizations.

-• Accredited diplomat – If you are an accredited diplomat in The Netherlands, you will not be required to produce a visa
+• Accredited diplomat – If you are a certified diplomat in The Netherlands, you will not be required to produce a visa

-• Special passport- You don’t require a visa if you are a special passport holder, for example you have the diplomatic passport or service passport.
+• Special passport—You don’t require a visa if you are a special passport holder, such as a diplomatic or service passport.

-• If an individual is in the possession of the refugee or stateless persons’ travel document that has been issued and verified by the Kingdom of The Netherlands, then he/she doesn’t require a visa.
+• If an individual is in possession of a refugee or stateless person’s travel document that has been issued and verified by the Kingdom of The Netherlands, then he/she doesn’t require a visa.

-• A person doesn’t require a visa, if he/she is a holder of the refugee travel document issued by the United States (Form I-571).
+• A person doesn’t require a visa if he/she holds a refugee travel document issued by the United States (Form I-571).

-• An individual doesn’t need a visa, if he/she has an alien’s travel document issued by US or Canada, as per the 1951 convention with regards to the status of refugees.
+• An individual doesn’t need a visa if he/she has an alien’s travel document issued by the US or Canada, as per the 1951 convention regarding the status of refugees.

 Proof of return